Signals and linear systems in discrete time

 - judge which sampling frequency, quantization depth and filter type is necessary to fulfill a simple problem specification.

-- implement computer programs and visualise results using Matlab.
+- implement computer programs and visualise results.

 - apply English terminology in digital signal processing and write reports in English.